swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 The output tells us that data currently is a data frame in R.
 This is similar to a spreadsheet in MS Excel that many of us are familiar with using.
 Data frames are very useful for storing data because you can have a continuous variable, e.g. rainfall, in one column and a categorical variable, e.g. month, in another.
-However, since we saw that every column of our data contains continuous data, the inflammation level of the patients on a given day, we can store the data as a matrix, which requires that all the columns contain the same type of data.
-Our motivation for converting to a matrix is because some mathematical operations only work on a matrix of numbers and not a data frame.
-There are other differences between a data.frame and a matrix, but this is a topic that will be more meaningful to you once you have a better understanding of how R works.

-<pre class='in'><code>dat <- as.matrix(dat)
-class(dat)</code></pre>

-<div class='out'><pre class='out'><code>[1] "matrix"
-</code></pre></div>

-We can see the dimensions, or [shape](../../gloss.html#shape), of the matrix like this:
+We can see the dimensions, or [shape](../../gloss.html#shape), of the data frame like this:

 <pre class='in'><code>dim(dat)</code></pre>